carolinecolijn/ClustersCOVID19/tianjin_serial_intervals_revised.md

 ## myest_exp LastExposure                  4 5.09 1.270
 ```

-The mean SI is 4.314.
-The standard deviation of the serial intervals is 0.935.
+**The mean SI (using 4 cases per cluster) is 4.314.
+The standard deviation of the serial intervals is 0.935.**

 ```r